Market Scan Template for Founders and Product Teams

 The useful signal often appears before the writing session.

-That is a strong match for FormaLM, because the task begins in fragments but still needs to end as a clear, reusable version that can support judgment and discussion.
+That is a strong match for FormaLM.
+The product works especially well when the task begins in fragments but still needs to end as a clear, reusable version that can support judgment and discussion.

 Process visual showing market signals captured on mobile throughout the week, then organized into recurring scan sections before being reviewed on desktop as a finished market scan.